My 1994 Trip Around the US

 Very early the next morning I was heading into Boston to, hopefully, get a bed at the hostel.
 I sat in the lobby till 10:00 and did get a bed.
 I was relieved since Boston would have been expensive if I had stayed at a hotel.
 This is one of the major gateway hostels and is run more like a hotel than some of the smaller hostels.
 There's 24 hour access, though you do have to show that you have a bed there to get buzzed in.
 They have two kitchens and several floors.
 I was in a room with seven other women so it was a little busy at night when some of them would come in late from partying, but it was nice.

-Yes, I do plan to finish it one of these days.
+To be continued Yes, I do plan to finish it one of these days.